Social Sciences

 - science and research

-1) Bachelor's degree in social sciences, political science or sociology or a degree in a comparable degree program with a grade of at least "good" (2.5).
+1) Bachelor's degree in social sciences, political science, or sociology or a degree in a comparable degree program with a grade of "good" (2.5) or better.

-2) In addition, proof of subject-specific knowledge of political science, sociology or the social sciences amounting to at least 45 CP in the core subject or 18 CP in the supplementary subject is required.
+2) In addition, proof of subject-specific knowledge of political science, sociology, or the social sciences amounting to at least 45 CP in the main subject or 18 CP in the minor subject is required.
 Knowledge of the methods of empirical social research and/or social science theories must be demonstrated.

 The current examination regulations always apply.

-In addition, the Subject Examination Regulations of the individual (sub-)degree programs (FPOs) define the basic structures of a (sub-)degree program (e.g. admission requirements and content to be studied).
-The subject examination regulations are accompanied by study course plans, which represent the recommended exemplary course of study in the individual subjects, as well as module descriptions (content-related information on modules).
+In addition, the Departmental Examination Regulations for the individual degree programs and degree components (FPOs) define the basic structures of each individual degree program and degree component (such as admission requirements and curriculum).
+The departmental examination regulations are accompanied by model course sequences, which represent the recommended course of study for the individual subjects, as well as module descriptions (content-related information on modules).

-Good reasons for studying social sciences at the University of Siegen
+Why choose social sciences at the University of Siegen?